 California's Kidnapping Laws Explained

-- You may be found liable for kidnapping if the following circumstances can
+- You may be found liable for kidnapping if the following circumstances can be proven:

 - You have moved another person

 - You moved that person a significant distance

 - You moved that person without their consent

 - You moved that person by using force, fear, or other coercive tactics

 If you are being accused of kidnapping your child, make sure that you seek legal counsel and protection right away.
 Ventura domestic violence attorney Christopher P. Welch can represent clients facing any type of kidnapping charges and will aggressively fight to secure their freedom.

 Learn more about your rights by calling a Ventura kidnapping defense lawyer immediately.